amenchrist/Forkify/readMe.md

 # FORKIFY
-A recipe finder with adding shopping list for favourite recipes.
+A recipe finder with shopping list for favourite recipes.

 # What I learned
 * Working with APIs